News & Reviews

 Launch of new CD of Rachmaninov ‘All-night vigil’

 The Vasari Singers’ and my association with Rachmaninov’s All-night vigil stretches back nearly forty years, pretty much to the earliest days of the choir, when we would often include in our mixed-bag programmes the evergreen ‘Bogoroditse D’evo’.
-It was to become a firm favourite, to such an extent that we […]
+It was to become a firm favourite, to such an extent that we included it in our repertoire […]

 Read more